 Blocking, tackling and cargo tracking

 For perishable providers seeking to build a solid foundation for cold chain integrity, this starts with establishing cargo tracking and monitoring capabilities.
-Emerson’s GO real-time 4G/5G trackers, when combined with the Oversight Cargo Services software portal, is designed to give producers live visibility to in-transit shipments.
+Copeland’s GO real-time 4G/5G trackers, when combined with the Oversight Cargo Services software portal, is designed to give producers live visibility to in-transit shipments.
 In addition to providing real-time shipper location, these devices are available in a variety of models with sensors that enable visibility to temperature, relative humidity, light and location across a range of travel durations (e.g., 20, 60 or 90 days).

 Oversight software consolidates shipping data into one centralized view to give quality assurance (QA) and logistics teams the ability to identify when temperatures deviate from setpoint on any shipment.
 Real-time notifications and alerts enable teams to immediately respond to temperature excursions, contact carriers, and facilitate resolutions — before these issues can impact food quality and safety.